baryluk/kolumny/README.md

 kolumny
 =======

-`kolumny` - multi-file column oriented line processing engine
+`kolumny` - declarative multi-file column oriented command line processing engine

 What is it?